ricwheatley/Pete-Eebot/README.md

 4. Optional reliability tuning: set `APPLE_MAX_STALE_DAYS` (default `3`) to adjust the Dropbox stagnation alert window, and toggle `WITHINGS_ALERT_REAUTH` (default `true`) if you want to silence token re-authorisation nudges.
 5. Install the pinned dependencies with `python -m pip install -r requirements.txt`, then register the CLI with `python -m pip install --no-deps -e .`.
 Both commands should run inside your activated virtual environment.

+### First-time OAuth setup

+Run these steps once when you provision a new deployment or rotate credentials:

+**Withings**

+1. Generate an authorisation URL with `pete-e withings-auth-url`.
+2. Open the printed link in a browser, approve the `Pete Eebot` app, and copy the `code=...` value from the redirect URL.
+3. Exchange the code for tokens: `pete-e withings-exchange-code <code>`.
+4. Confirm persistence by running `pete-e refresh-withings`, which refreshes the access token and saves the results to `.withings_tokens.json`.

+**Dropbox**

+1. Visit the [Dropbox App Console](https://www.dropbox.com/developers/apps) and create a **Scoped App** with at least `files.metadata.read` and `files.content.read` permissions.
+2. Generate the app key and secret, then use the "Generate" button in the console to obtain a long-lived refresh token for the same app.
+3. Add `DROPBOX_APP_KEY`, `DROPBOX_APP_SECRET`, and `DROPBOX_REFRESH_TOKEN` to your `.env` file alongside the export directory paths.

+**Sanity check**

+`python -m scripts.check_auth` prints a short summary showing whether Withings and Dropbox tokens are in place or highlights the next steps to finish setup.
+The script works offline, so you can run it before enabling network access on a new host.

 The settings layer exposes derived paths such as `logs/pete_history.log`.
 When running locally the log directory is created automatically.

 ---